MartinThoma/MartinThoma.github.io/content/2017-07-27-nlp-reuters.md

 author: Martin Thoma
 date: 2017-07-27 20:00
 category: Machine Learning
-tags: NLP, Reuters, Classification
+tags: NLP, Reuters, Classification, Machine Learning
-featured_image: logos/nlp.png
+featured_image: logos/ml.png
 ---
 Reuters is a benchmark dataset for [document classification](https://martin-thoma.com/document-classification/).
 To be more precise, it is a multi-class (e.g. there are multiple classes),